Research Knowledge Base

 - Determinations Regarding Whether Activities Constitute Engagement in Human Participants Research

 - There are certain activities that require a sufficiently complex analysis such that the UW-Madison requires a UW-Madison IRB to determine whether they constitute human participants research.
-Most studies involving the use of coded private information or coded biological specimens require IRB review.
+For example, some studies involving the use of coded private information or coded biological specimens require IRB review.

 - A UW-Madison IRB or its support office can require a formal submission to the IRB in order to make a determination regarding whether an activity constitutes engagement in human participants research.
 If it is unclear to a UW-Madison employee or agent whether he or she will engage in human participants research, then consultation with a UW-Madison IRB is required.